7 people shot at 2-year-old's birthday party in Camp Springs, Md

-CAMP SPRINGS, Md. — Seven people were reportedly shot during a birthday party for a 2-year-old in Camp Springs Saturday night.
-The suspect, is reportedly still at-large.
+CAMP SPRINGS, Md. — Police are still searching for answers after seven people were reportedly shot during a birthday party for a 2-year-old in Camp Springs Saturday night.
+The suspect, is still at-large.

 RELATED: He killed his brother during a fight, then turned the gun on himself.
 Police are now asking why